willtownes/nsf-paper/README.md

 # Nonnegative spatial factorization for multivariate count data

 This repository contains supporting code to facilitate reproducible analysis.
 For details see the [preprint](https://arxiv.org/abs/2110.06122).
 If you find bugs please create a github issue.
+An [installable python package](https://github.com/willtownes/spatial-factorization-py) is also under development.

 ### Authors